 Criminal Justice in Rwanda

-Rwanda has a dual legal system that includes both the Romano Germanic system, namely civil law, and common law.
-In 2013, Rwanda continued its gradual transition to a common law based system.
+Rwanda has a legal system that combines civil law and common law.
 Although there are many similarities between the two systems—for example, prisoners are presumed innocent until proven guilty and they have rights to legal representation, an interpreter, a fair trial and an appeal—there are fundamental differences, the main one being the absence of the jury system and only the prosecution lawyers prepare an investigation, while defense lawyers do not.
 The Rwandan judicial system is heavily bureaucratized and cases can be delayed significantly.

 If you are arrested or otherwise under detention, you should never sign anything you cannot read or understand.
 It may be a confession and/or could include information which can worsen your situation.
 If you are pressured to sign before having access to a lawyer, ask to speak to the Consular Section of the U.S. Embassy.
 Article 36 of the Vienna Consular Convention of 1963 requires that host country officials inform prisoners of their right to communicate with their Consular Officer.
 This agreement also guarantees the right of “timely access” to the prisoner by the Consular Officer.

 You can only be detained at a police station for the following reasons: